Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

-In this work, we generate atomic Mott insulators with a controllable integer filling factor in optical lattices.
-Strong repulsive on-site interactions bond the atoms into clusters, enabling them to enter the collective tunneling regime.
-We improve the stability of the superlattice potential and markedly extend the coherence time of spatially separated entangled states.
-Through time-resolved measurements, we directly observe the coherent tunneling dynamics of atomic clusters with up to 5 atoms, corresponding to 435 atomic mass units.
-The tunneling strength exhibits a slight decrease with increasing mass, providing a unique approach to scaling up the mass of the tunneling object.
-Additionally, for large mass clusters, tunneling induces entanglement of position states, serving as a valuable resource for measuring spatially distributed fields.
-We demonstrate improved sensitivity in measuring sub-micrometer energy shifts, outperforming the precision limit of classical methods.
+Experimentally, we realize atomic Mott insulators with tunable sub-Poissonian integer filling in optical lattices, where on-site repulsion binds the atoms into an array of clusters.
+By precisely stabilizing the superlattice potential, we significantly extend the coherence time of spatially separated entangled states.
+Using time-resolved measurements, we directly observe parallel coherent tunneling of hundreds of atomic clusters arranged in a lattice array, each composed of up to 7 atoms (608.4 amu).
+The tunneling strength remains nearly constant with increasing mass, offering a promising route toward scaling up to larger masses.
+Moreover, the tunneling dynamics generates Schrödinger cat states in position space, which we exploit to achieve enhanced sensitivity to sub-micrometer energy shifts with hertz-level precision, surpassing the standard quantum limit.

+{\it Theoretical descriptions.} Quantum tunneling is a fundamental quantum effect arising from the matter-wave properties of objects~\cite{Razavy2013}.
+The tunneling of electrons is extensively utilized in devices such as scanning tunneling microscopes, and superconducting qubits for quantum computing.
+For a general object with mass $m$ and kinetic energy $K$ traversing a square barrier of height $V_0$ and thickness $d$, the transmission probability is proportional to $\exp(-\gamma \sqrt{m})$, where $\gamma=2\sqrt{2(V_0-K)}d/\hbar$ ($\hbar$ is the reduced Planck constant). {This relation provides an intuitive picture in which the tunneling strength decays exponentially with increasing mass $m$}, leading to a fundamental question: to what extent can quantum tunneling be realized on macroscopic objects with large masses.